PierPlayss/Death-Counter-Tool/README.md

-# Death Counter Tool for streaming
+# DCT
+Is a tool made for counting for streaming